Fathers in Touch

 Fathers Matter Picnic

-Fathers in Touch classes are offered through a formal partnership between the Fairfax County Department of Family Services and the Capital Youth Empowerment Program, Inc.
+Classes are offered through a formal partnership between the Fairfax County Department of Family Services and the Capital Youth Empowerment Program, Inc.

 Results of before and after surveys completed by 2010 FIT graduates revealed: